-- Are there technical requirements related to the application and the hazard that might support fault exclusion?
+- Are technical requirements related to the application and the hazard supporting fault exclusion?

 * BE CAREFUL with this one!

-Whenever faults are excluded, a detailed justification for the exclusion needs to be included in the system design documentation.
+Whenever faults are excluded, a detailed justification must be included in the system design documentation.
 Simply deciding that the fault can be excluded is NOT ENOUGH!
-Consider the risk a person will be exposed to in the event the fault occurs.
+Consider the risk a person will be exposed to if the fault occurs.
 If the severity is very high, i.e., severe permanent injury or death, you may not want to exclude the fault even if you think you could.
 Careful consideration of the resulting injury scenario is needed.

-Basing a fault exclusion on personal experience is seldom considered adequate, which is why I added the asterisk (*) above.
-Look for good statistical data to support any decision to use a fault exclusion.
+Basing a fault exclusion on personal experience is seldom considered adequate, so I added the asterisk (*) above.
+Look for good statistical data to support any fault exclusion decision.

 - state of an item characterized by the inability to perform a required function, excluding the inability during preventive maintenance or other planned actions, or due to lack of external resources